InfoTech/css/README.md

 ### Class Selectors

 Unless defining a global style, you should avoid styling elements by their name/type (`div`, `section`, etc.).
 Instead, you should use classes to apply styled.
-Additionally, you should avoid coupling element and class selectors, as this is redundant and unecessary.
+Additionally, you should avoid coupling element and class selectors, as this is often redundant and unecessary.

 **Bad**
 ```scss